en-wl/wordlist/README.md

 paste as you shouldn't need to type `→` very often.

-If the line has no prefix, then any derived forms provided will be matched by the word and pos and any forms with a single dash (`-`) will be ignored.
+If the line has no prefix, then any derived forms provided will be matched by the word and POS and any forms with a single dash (`-`) will be ignored.

 If the line has a prefix of `=`, then any derived info will instead replace the existing ones for that lemma.
+Using a dash in this case will cause the derived forms for that POS place to removed.
+To copy over existing derived info an asterisk (`*`) can be used instead.

 If any variant info is given for a lemma or a derived form, then the variant information for all relevant lemmas or forms will be replaced, including